PatrickDelancy/terraform-provider-solace/README.md

 ## Using the Binary Packages

-Download the [release binary](https://github.com/ExalDraen/terraform-provider-solace/releases) from and copy it to the `$HOME/terraform.d/plugins/<os>_<arch>/terraform-provider-solace` as explained in the [terraform docs](https://www.terraform.io/docs/configuration/providers.html#third-party-plugins).
+Download the [release binary](https://github.com/ExalDraen/terraform-provider-solace/releases) from and copy it to `$HOME/terraform.d/plugins/<os>_<arch>/terraform-provider-solace` as explained in the [terraform docs](https://www.terraform.io/docs/configuration/providers.html#third-party-plugins).

 For example, in a Linux environment you would copy it to `/home/youruser/terraform.d/plugins/linux_amd64/terraform-provider-solace`, for a MacOS environment to `/Users/youruser/terraform.d/plugins/darwin_amd64/terraform-provider-solace`.